 C-AG-6 Non-Agricultural Development of Agricultural Lands.
-Non-agricultural development is defined to include division of agricultural lands and any development not classified as Agriculture.
-Require that non-agricultural development, including division of agricultural lands, shall only be allowed upon demonstration that long-term agricultural productivity including on each parcel created in the case of a land division. would be maintained and enhanced as a result of such development, on the subject parcel and any new each parcel created, and that agricultural productivity on adjacent parcels would be maintained.
+Require that non-agricultural development, including division of agricultural lands, shall only be allowed upon demonstration that long-term productivity on each parcel created would be maintained and enhanced as a result of such development.
 In considering divisions of agricultural lands in the Coastal Zone, the County may approve fewer parcels than the maximum number of parcels allowed by the Development Code, based on site characteristics such as topography, soil, water availability, environmental constraints and the capacity to sustain viable agricultural operations.